pcatarino88/football_scout/README.md

 ## 🚀 Features

 - **Top Players Ranking**
-  Rank players by custom metrics (e.g. passing, shooting, defensive actions) and filter by age, position, or league.
+  Rank players by custom metrics (e.g. passing, shooting, defensive actions) and filter by age, position, market value or league.

 - **Radar Comparison**
   Compare players head-to-head with customizable radar charts.

-- **Market Value Integration**
-  Automatically retrieves player market values from Transfermarkt.

-- **League Filters**
-  Select one or multiple leagues to explore specific markets.

 - **Interactive Web UI**
   Built with Streamlit for fast deployment and easy use.